Lighting and Rendering

 Renderer settings window; Arnold selected.

-• Click on the render button.
+• Select the render button.

 As you are rendering using Arnold, you may find that you need to tweak your Maya materials so that they render as you initially intended.
 Materials will behave and render differently when rendering with different render engines.
 Native Maya materials will look far shinier and more reflective than you initially intended when rendering using the Arnold render engine.